 A Scottish health survey carried out in 2015 discovered that the number of vapers has increased to 7% of the Scottish population from 5% in 2014, whilst the number of smokers has dropped to 21% as opposed to 28% in 2003.

-These data come to reinforce those recently published in England where smokers have also dropped to 16.9% and e-cigarette gained in popularity among quitters.
-The good results obtained in the UK are a demonstration that public health policies are successful in lowering smoking and to encourage smokers making use of alternative tobacco products.
+These figures are in line with those recently published in England where smokers have also dropped to 16.9% and e-cigarettes gained popularity amongst quitters.
+The positive results obtained in the UK are a demonstration that public health policies are successful in lowering smoking and encouraging smokers to make use of alternative tobacco products.

 In Scotland the amount of cigarettes that the average smoker smokes per day has also dropped, to 12.6 from 15.3 in 2013, and it was found that 22 to 26 percent of people who tried vaping were people aged between 16 to 34.